-We have established Group security procedures that address the steps to be taken to mitigate security risks in our operations.
-These also seek to ensure that standards of operations, equipment and training of personnel meet the requirements of the Voluntary Principles on Security and Human Rights and reflect the requirements of key UN human rights guidelines.
+In 2016, we built upon the Group security procedures to improve the steps taken to mitigate security risks in our operations.
+These also seek to ensure that standards of operations, equipment and training of personnel meet the requirements of the Voluntary Principles on Security and Human Rights and are in line with key UN guidelines.

-The global security landscape has changed dramatically in recent years with the increase in terrorist-related attacks, including in countries previously regarded as ‘low’ risk.
+The global security landscape has changed dramatically in recent years with the increase in terrorist-related attacks, including countries previously regarded as ‘low risk’.
 This has prompted changes in approach to business travel risk assessment across the industry and maintenance of security around our operations.
-In 2015, we updated our travel health, safety and security procedure, strengthening travel risk assessments and travel management plans for trips to locations deemed to have heightened health, safety or security risks.
+In 2016, we updated our travel health, safety and security procedure, strengthening travel risk assessments and travel management plans for trips to locations deemed to have heightened health, safety or security risks.
 Additional enhancements to the travel management of personnel were made and country-specific personal security guidance is now in place to protect our employees and contractors.
-In 2016, we will introduce new technological advances in our mitigation of travel risk with the adoption of a risk management system designed to help further protect business travellers.

-Operations in Senegal are served by a local security consultancy that provides security assistance in the event of an emergency or serious threat.
-An independent security review was conducted as part of the planning process for our Senegal operations in 2014, and in 2015, we continued to assess all operational areas for emerging threats to ensure that our security provision meets industry standards.
-This process confirmed the suitability of our marine, base and aviation security arrangements.
+Operations in Senegal are served by a local security consultancy that provides assistance in the event of an emergency or serious threat.
+An independent security review was conducted as part of the planning process for our Senegal operations in 2014 and 2015.
+We continued to assess all operational areas including Senegal for emerging threats during 2016 to ensure that our security provision meets industry standards.
+This process confirmed the suitability of our existing and new marine, base and aviation security arrangements.
 In addition, ahead of employees being deployed to Senegal and other key locations, Cairn commissioned a detailed security assessment to ensure security risks were fully identified.
 Some high-profile attacks in West African countries such as Mali and Burkina Faso occurred in 2016.
 In response, the Senegalese authorities tightened security measures and a review and update of the Dakar office and supply base security arrangement were carried out.

-Cairn Energy PLC’s active role in the International Association of Oil & Gas Producers (IOGP) Security Committee ensures that we collaborate with industry members to provide good practice guidance and proactive discussion on the current security situation, and allows knowledge sharing across the international oil and gas community.
+We maintain an active role in the International Association of Oil & Gas Producers (IOGP) Security Committee, among others.
+This facilitates collaboration with industry members to provide good practice guidance and proactive discussion on the current security situation, and allows knowledge sharing across the international oil and gas community.